liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/08-preparing-your-ios-project-for-liferay-screens.markdown

    source code into this new folder.
 After this, you'll have two subdirectories in your project's `Liferay-Screens` directory: `Core` and `Themes`.

 3. In the Finder, drag and drop `Liferay-Screens` into your Xcode project.
+Make sure the *Create groups* radio button is selected in the dialog that appears.

 ![Figure 1: This Xcode project includes Liferay Screens.](../../images/screens-ios-project-setup.png)